Kong/kong-build-tools/README.md

 From the command line prompt available the Kong source is mounted at `/src` all logs go to `/src/servroot/*`

+### Developing Kong Plugins

+The kong-plugin submodule is Kong plugin that is loaded and available as a template to base a Kong plugin off of or clone your own plugin source into it and update `KONG_PLUGINS` in the `docker-compose.yml` file

 ## Building a Kong Distribution

 The default build task builds an Ubuntu xenial package of Kong where the Kong source is assumed to be